nikolovlazar/nikolovlazar.com/src/content/blog/distributed-tracing-in-nextjs/index.md

 ---
-title:
-  'Distributed Tracing in Next.js: a powerful mechanism for Application Debugging and Monitoring'
+title: "Distributed Tracing in Next.js: a powerful mechanism for Application Debugging and Monitoring"
-description:
-  "Distributed Tracing is the process of tracking the flow and timing of requests as they pass through a system, which helps us understand the performance of that system and identify bottlenecks.
-In this article we'll explore the pros and cons of distributed tracing."
+description: Distributed Tracing is the process of tracking the flow and timing of requests as they pass through a system, which helps us understand the performance of that system and identify bottlenecks.
+In this article we'll explore the pros and cons of distributed tracing.
-tags: ['next.js']
+tags:
+  - next.js
 date: March 8, 2023
 isExternal: false
 ---